suppressio/vr-pico4-steam-linux/README.md

-# Pico 4, stream VR software on Linux
+# Pico 4, stream VR software on Linux [ WORK IN PROGRESS ]
 #### _Guide to use Pico 4 headset on Linux, streaming vr software and games_
 This guide was created to help me to remember all the steps to configure the software elements needed to use the Pico 4 headset with Linux (I use Debian).